Terenceyuyue/varFEM/README.md

     It should be noted that the normal derivative values at the midpoint of interior edge sharing by two triangles have different signs.
 Apparently, this feature will be inherited by the corresponding local nodal basis functions given by the global ones restricted to the adjacent elements.
 The problem can be easily resolved by using signed edges.

     A more general method is added by introducing signed stiffness matrix and signed load vector.
-Such prodecure can be extended to other problems with d.o.f.s varing in directions and can be furter applied to polygonal meshes.
+Such prodecure can be extended to other problems with d.o.f.s varing in directions and can be further applied to polygonal meshes.

 - Besides Morley element, Zienkiewicz element and Adini element are two other commonly used nonconforming elements.
   The former is an incomplete cubic triangular element and the latter is an incomplete bicubic rectangular element.